14 Low-Cost Marketing Ideas for Small Businesses

 Today is the day to expand your customer base.

 You need marketing to reach more prospective customers, whether you’re a little business or the most well-known brand in town.
-These 14 small business marketing tips, which range from leveraging social media to gaining more reviews with a Yelp Page, will help you stand out from the crowd without breaking the bank or taking up too much of your time.
+These 14 small business marketing ideas, which range from leveraging social media to gaining more reviews with a Yelp page, will help you stand out from the crowd without breaking the bank or taking up too much of your time.